Professional Standards Authority logo

 • Continuing to abide by and operate within the Fitness to Practise Framework.

-You’ll receive a reminder three months before your registration is due for renewal and will have 60 days to make the payment to continue your registration.
-If we don’t receive your renewal payment your registration will lapse and you’ll no longer appear on the register.
+You'll receive a reminder one month before your registration is due for renewal.
+If we don't receive your renewal payment your registration will lapse and you'll no longer appear on the register.

 We operate a no refund policy.
 Once registration is paid for the period of one year it's non-refundable.